InfiSupaSta/django_todo/Readme.md

 > https://github.com/InfiSupaSta/Django-TODO-List.git

-2) Create a venv via settings
+2) Create a venv via settings and activate it using

+> ./venv/Scripts/activate

 3) Install requirements (if it not installed automatically use in terminal command below)